JimmyCerone/ideaBank/Inbox/Books/The Wright Brothers by David.md

 	- That day Teddy Roosevelt had asked to fly.
 Luckily he was not permitted to.
 - Wilbur flew around the Statue of Liberty, which would never be allowed today and must have been great.
 - They started an airplane company but sold it later.
 Not sure it went anywhere.
+	- Sold by Orville after Wilbur died
+- Wilbur died in 1912 at 45 of Typhoid fever.

 ## Bike Shop
 - #Bike s were the sensation of their time